Mammoth Cave, Kentucky

 I spent the next full day once again driving in a heightened anxious state, imagining the wires in my car being chewed by a stowaway rodent and getting stuck at my next destination, 13 hours from home.

-When I got to an area with service I searched “what repels animals from car” and found mixed reviews about mothballs - my least favorite scent.
+When I finally arrived at an area with service, I searched “what repels animals from car” and found mixed reviews about mothballs.
 It was the best lead I had.
 I made a quick stop at the dollar store to pick some up before continuing on, putting myself even deeper into the center of the continent.
 I would check again and place the mothballs when I arrived in St. Louis.

 I drove, feeling like an ant without an ant hill.